Off-Campus Access Basics

 The best way to understand the use of our link resolver and the Find It @ UNR option is to enable it.
 Here are instructions on how to do so:

-- Click into Library Links, enter University of Nevada Reno into the text box, and click the Find Library button.
-Google Scholar should retrieve a list of options
+- Click into Library Links, enter the University of Nevada Reno into the text box, and click the Find Library button.
+Google Scholar should retrieve a list of options.

 - Click the Save button.

 The following tips will fix many of the errors that come up with linking to online library resources.
-Please report a problem, or contact Discovery Services for help if these tips fail to resolve the problem.
+Please report a problem with the button above, or contact Discovery Services for help if these tips fail to resolve the problem.

 You can find more helpful tips on using online library materials on the Discovery Services Tips Blog.